 Ladies first!
 Depending on the destination and event time, you can go two routes – classic or rustic.

-Fringe is another style staple that always has a place in western fashion and has recently made a comeback on the mainstream runways.
+Fringe is another style staple that always has a place in western dress and has recently made a comeback on the mainstream runways.
 A great way to wear this trend is with a suede fringe skirt by Scully.
 This style comes in multiple colors that can match your black or brown boots.
-We also love Scully’s fringe maxi coat – for a western soiree in cooler temps, this piece is a no-brainer.
+We also love Scully’s fringe maxi coat – for a western chic soiree in cooler temps, this piece is a no-brainer.
 If traditional fringe isn’t what you have in mind, try the silk Gigi Ruffle Dress.
 This versatile number looks great on just about anyone and comes in a variety of colors.

 Western Chic for Him